 Associated exhibits house evidence collected during the assassination investigation, including the rifle and fatal bullet.
 Additional displays provide a detailed examination of the case against James Earl Ray, and explore alternate conspiracy theories.

-The National Civil Rights Museum is open daily, except Tuesdays, from 9:00 AM to 5:00 PM.
-All admission fees are $16 or lower.
+The National Civil Rights Museum is open daily, except Tuesdays, from 9:00 AM to 5:00 PM, and admission fees apply.

 Getting to tour Clayborn Temple was an unexpected opportunity.
 It wasn’t on our itinerary, but someone suggested that we might want to drive by the site.